fbpx

 Baits

-In using bait to catch cobia, it’s important to ensure that they don’t die.
+In using bait to catch cobia, it’s important to ensure they don’t die.
 Live bait easily attracts cobia more than dead bait.

 Tackle